didibohorquez/AzureProjects/StorageFirewall/README.md

 <img src="image/AllowFirewall.png"/>

- -  AllowSingleIP.json: Receives a parameter that will be either a single IP or an address range that will be added to be whitelisted on the storage firewall.
-Once the storage account is created, you will not be able to remove the IP selected from the firewall.
-You will be able to add additional IPs in case they are needed individually
+ -  AllowSingleIP.json: Receives a parameter that will be either a single IP or an address range and it will be added to the whitelist of the Firewall.
+You will not be able to remove the IP selected from the firewall, it will be enforced with the policy.
+You will be able to add additional IPs in case they are needed individually.

+Take into account that this policy adds only 1 IP at a time.
+For adding multiple IPs continue reading on the Policy section of this document.